-This Sunday there will be millions of parents walk through the doors of churches across the globe.
-Many parents will drop their child off to a volunteer who cares deeply for them.
-For those kids that attend the service with their parents they will be around people who also care deeply for them.
-They will be surrounded by a community that is cares for the safety and well being as well as their spiritual upbringing.
+Today, there will be millions of parents walk through the doors of uncertainty about technology across the globe.
+Many parents will drop their child off to a smart phone who peeks their curiosity in a deep way.
+Those kids will be surrounded by a community that is hidden in most cases to the parents and the safety and well being of the child will be left to chance.

-The other thing that these parents and kids will have in common is what happens when they leave that building.
-No it’s not just go to lunch.
-It is the question of how do I keep my kid safe out in this world?
+The other thing that these parents have in common is that they are scared to death about the technology that they give to their kids.
+Parents ask the question of how do I keep my kid safe out in this world?
 Today not only do we have to answer the question of this offline world but we also have to ask the question of the online world as well.